 3. Read Carla Kelly novels.
 If you don’t mind a romance novel, try dipping into Carla Kelly.
 All of her heroes are military guys during the Regency period in England.
 She writes about the kind of military guy I know—the kind whose service is not just a J-O-B, but the kind who serves because this is who he is.
 And her heroes really crave their own wives.
 I like that.

-5. Host an impromptu reunion.
-Use Oovoo.com to host a reunion with friends from your last duty station.
-I’d love to touch base with all the stroller moms I used to hang out with when we were stationed in Monterey CA. Oovoo lets you videoconference with up to 12 people at a time.
+4. Host an impromptu reunion.
+Host a reunion with friends from your last duty station.
+I’d love to touch base with all the stroller moms I used to hang out with when we were stationed in Monterey CA. FaceTime group chat them.
 How many old friends can you get on the phone at the same time?

 6. Hoist your flag.
 I don’t fly my American flag every day.
 But when I do I feel little more on the cheery side.

 7. Go to the commissary.
 Old people cheer me up.
 Babies make me feel better.
 On a low enthusiasm day, a visit to the commissary reminds me that the time my husband and I are actually apart is not forever.
 At the commissary, I see people who are like me now.
 I see mommies who remind me who I used to be.
 I see couples shopping together who look just like how Brad and I will look someday when he is home forever.

 8. Look at the Facebook pictures of your high school class.
 Do you really wanna live in Sandusky all your life??

 9. Attend an event for your unit.
 Even if your FRG meetings are far away or at an inconvenient time or never provide cookies, it is so worth it to attend an event.
 I just like to talk to other people who know that three months left of a nine-month deployment is not “almost done.”